dunglas/vulcain/spec/vulcain.md

 # Acknowledgements

-The author would like to thank Evert Pot, who authored the Prefer-Push Internet-Draft from which some parts of this specification is inspired, and André R. who gave good design ideas.
+The author would like to thank Evert Pot, who authored the Prefer-Push Internet-Draft from which some parts of this specification is inspired, and Andre R. who gave good design ideas.

 {backmatter}